• Skip to main content

 Happy Weaving!

-Filed Under: Inspiration, Rigid heddle weaving, Rigid Heddle Weaving Patterns, Tapestry Weaving, Weaving Tagged With: little loom, small loom
+Filed Under: Inspiration, Rigid heddle weaving, Rigid Heddle Weaving Patterns, Tapestry Weaving, Weaving Tagged With: little loom, small loom, small weaving projects

 Can you weave plain weave on krokbragd threading?